michellejm/mapping_arch_urban_hums/README.md

 TBD

 Reading
-* Daniel Rosenberg, “Data Before the Fact,” in “Raw Data” Is an Oxymoron, ed.
-Lisa Gitelman (Cambridge, Massachusetts ; London, England: The MIT Press, 2013), 15–40.
+* Lisa Gitelman “Introduction” in “Raw Data” Is an Oxymoron, ed.
+Lisa Gitelman (Cambridge, Massachusetts ; London, England: The MIT Press, 2013), 1-15.
 * Knigge, LaDona, and Meghan Cope.
 "Grounded visualization: integrating the analysis of qualitative and quantitative data through grounded theory and visualization."
 Environment and Planning A 38.11 (2006): 2021-2037.

 Tutorial 03